Elio Martinelli was born in Lucca in 1922/2004.

 In 1996, during his leadership, the company takes part to the first edition of Eurodomus, at the architect Gio’ Ponti’s invitation and afterwards it is present at the editions in 1968, 1970 and 1972.
 It is also present to the 14th and 15th editions of the Milan Triennial in 1973 and to all the following editions of the Milan Fair, Intel and now Euroluce.
 Elio Martinelli has always been inspired by simplicity, geometry and nature considered from its manifold forms.
 A crescendo of intuitions using new materials such as methacrylate, which has been tested with different methods from the beginning of the production and designing activity.

 A search for new ideas, for new technologies and production systems taking into account the constant evolution of sources of light, as well.
 From these tests very different lamps result such as Foglia, Bolle, Flex, Serpente, Cobra, Nuvole vagabonde, Biconica and funny creations such as some models of the Martinelli Luce such as Rondini, Cavallo Pazzo, Geronimo, and many others.

 We point out the introduction of some models of the Martinelli Luce collection into outstanding museums and present in several publications and displayed during exhibitions of the sector.

-During the latest years, with the introduction of new light sources, Elio Martinelli guides design also towards a more technical sector: it results lighting systems and fixturess of big dimensions, of different typologies and also on request, studied for different places and for new needs.
+Recently, with the introduction of new sources of light, Elio Martinelli steers designing towards a more technical sector, too: it results lighting systems and devices with big dimensions, of different typologies and customized as well, designed for wide places and new needs.